control-freak-ide/misc/ui/Overview.md

 - Drag'n drop on selection or IDE area/components -> Opens Dialog if the target doesn't type match and offers the new 'Parameter Operations' to assist with conversions.
 Also settings might be shown in the wizard.

 - Command - Palette : Behaviours might get populated as commands, acts on selection, if none selected -> Opens Picker with narrowed type compatible targets.

+## Inspector (New)

+We will have a fixed 'Inspector' or 'Property Pane' which acts per selection.

+A privileged user might also inspect the IDE's own components, being able to modify underlying XBlox scripts or behaviour graphs whereby changes can modify the 'vertical' globally itself.
+Again, since the IDE is built out of its own components, users might be notified with deployed instances of CF3 and they should be able to ignore certain changes promoted/deployed by the vertical designer/admin.